 Dehydrating zucchini

-You can dehydrate zucchini slices for cooking or sprinkle with some seasoning and make zucchini chips.
+You can dehydrate zucchini slices for cooking or sprinkle them with some seasoning and make zucchini chips.
 Both are easy to do and are very tasty.
 A simple Food Dehydrator works for this, or if you have a Tray Deluxe Dehydrator it would do the job even better.
-We suggest to make the slices at least 1/8″ thick, dehydrate at 125F for 12-16 hours.
+We suggest making the slices at least 1/8″ thick, dehydrating at 125ยฐF for 12-16 hours.
 Store in an airtight container.

 Fermenting zucchini

-I have to admit that this is something that we did not care for so much.
+I have to admit that this was something we didn’t care about as much.
 The book Fermented Vegetables: Creative Recipes for Fermenting 64 Vegetables & Herbs offers a Zucchini Kraut recipe that we haven’t tried yet.
 Maybe that’s the missing thing in our kitchen ;).